remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

         - An array of [reminders](#reminder-object)

 ### GetSyncedLists
-- Returns (a{sas})
+- Returns (as)
     - list-ids
-        - Type: a{sas}
+        - Type: as
-        - Each key is a user id and each value is an array of the list ids that are synced on that account
+        - An array of remote list ids that are being synced

 ### SetSyncedLists
 Set the task lists that should be synced, this also refreshes the reminders
-- Parameters (a{sas})
+- Parameters (as)
     - list-ids
-        - Type: a{sas}
+        - Type: as
-        - Each key should be a user id and each value should be an array of the list ids that are synced on that account
+        - An array of remote list ids that are being synced

 ### GetWeekStart
 - Returns (b)